jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-I-23.md

 point: so that we have two parts to consider in a logarithm.
 First, that which precedes the point, or the integral part;
 and the other, the decimal fractions that are to be added to the former.
-The integral part of a logarithm, which is usually called the **integer part**, is easily determined from what we have said in the preceding article.
+The first part of a logarithm, which is usually called the **integer part**, is easily determined from what we have said in the preceding article.
 Thus, it is 0, for all the numbers which have but one figure; it is 1,